HTML Cleaner & HTML Stripper — Everything You Need to Know

 HTML cleaner vs. HTML validator

 A cleaner removes unwanted content; a validator checks whether your HTML is syntactically correct.
 Use the HTML code cleaner first to remove noise, then run the result through a validator (such as the W3C Markup Validation Service) to catch structural errors.
-The two tools complement each other perfectly.
+The two serve different purposes but work well in sequence.